Helping NextEra Energy Resources help Lincoln County

 Photo courtesy of NextEra Energy Resources

-Lincoln County residents can help NextEra Energy Resources help Lincoln County by showing support of the proposed wind farm between Lake Benton and Tyler through a variety of ways.
+Lincoln County residents can help NextEra Energy Resources help Lincoln County by showing support of the proposed wind farm between Lake Benton and Tyler through a variety of methods.

 By Shelly Finzen